Anthony Rizzo Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 22nd-ranked team ERA among all MLB pitching staffs (4.52).
+- The Red Sox's 4.50 team ERA ranks 22nd among all MLB pitching staffs.

-- Red Sox pitchers combine to allow 84 total home runs at a clip of 1.2 per game (to rank 20th in baseball).
+- Red Sox pitchers combine to allow 85 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- The right-hander's most recent appearance came on Saturday against the New York Yankees, when he tossed six innings, surrendering two earned runs while giving up three hits.
+- His last appearance came on Sunday against the New York Yankees, when the righty tossed seven innings, surrendering two earned runs while giving up three hits.

-- The 26-year-old has a 5.23 ERA and 8.8 strikeouts per nine innings in 12 games this season, while allowing a batting average of .243 to opposing hitters.
+- In 10 games this season, the 24-year-old has put up a 3.78 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .257 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.